Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tips for Investing

 • Investing doesn’t have to be a challenging process.
 If you’re not opposed to the idea of seeking professional assistance, a financial advisor can offer a holistic approach to helping you meet your investment goals.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you want a better idea of how much your investments can earn you over time, you should consider using our investment calculator.